melissawm/acquire-docs/docs/get_started.md

 ## Setup for Acquisition

-We will use one of Acquire's simulated cameras to generate data for us and use Zarr for our output file format.
+We will use one of Acquire's simulated cameras to generate data and use Zarr for our output file format, which is called "storage device" in `Acquire`.

-Let's set up our runtime and device manager, then list the currently supported devices.
+To begin, instantiate `Runtime` and `DeviceManager` and list the currently supported devices.

 ```python
 import acquire